medaliabs/weather-effects-on-Ironman-triathlon-performance/README.md

 ### Running the Analysis

 1. Clone the repository
-2. Install dependencies
+2. Install dependencies: `pip install -r requirements.txt`
+3. Contact [medalielabbassi@gmail.com](mailto:medalielabbassi@gmail.com) for dataset access
+4. Place the CSV files in the `data/` directory
-3. Navigate to the `notebooks/` directory
+5. Navigate to the `notebooks/` directory
-4. Start with `Ironman_Regression_Analysis.ipynb` for the main analysis
+6. Start with `Ironman_Regression_Analysis.ipynb` for the main analysis

+*Note: CSV files are not included due to size (72-163 MB each).
+See data/README.md for access information.

 ## Results